Is Bitcoin Cash dead?

 - Peer-to-peer cash adoption: Real-world (not online) merchant adoption and commerce is starting for BCH at a scale no other coin is even close to.
 Two excellent examples are St Kitts & Nevis and the "Bitcoin Cash City" in Townsville, Australia.

-- No further fork drama: Since eCash left the scene, internal community division has largely vanished and there have been no proposals for (or even beginnings of) another split.
+- No further fork drama: Since eCash left the scene, internal community division has largely vanished and there have been no proposals for (or even beginnings of) another fork.

 If any more evidence is required, there is hundreds of hours of The Bitcoin Cash Podcast documenting a non-stop explosion of innovation in the scene, and you can see the resulting network activity and interest reflected in the statistics.